Where Chris Stands On the Issues:

 Affordability and Livability

-Strong advocacy for the dog park, trails and infrastructure at Fitch Mountain, support for the Magical Bridge Playground, for our refurbished library, and for the emerging multicultural center at the Abel De Luna Community Center.
+Strong advocacy for the Villa dog park, trails and infrastructure at Fitch Mountain, support for the Magical Bridge Playground, for our refurbished library, our new Foley Community Pavilion, and for the emerging multicultural center at the Abel De Luna Community Center.

 Has pressed for housing solutions with a single goal in mind; greater affordability for working families wishing to stay in Healdsburg.